 Also of interest is that Hamilton has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 19.32% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hamilton telecommute to their jobs.
+Overall, about 17.08% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 For a small village, there is also a high proportion of single, often educated, people living in Hamilton.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Hamilton.

 Hamilton is a very ethnically-diverse village.
 The people who call Hamilton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hamilton residents report their race to be White, followed by Asian.
-Important ancestries of people in Hamilton include Irish, English, German, Italian, and Polish.
+The greatest number of Hamilton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Hamilton include English, Irish, German, Italian, and Polish.

 The most common language spoken in Hamilton is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Polish and Spanish.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.